MCServerScout/Discord-Bot/docs/login.md

 E. Listen for response ...->C

 - 204: Success
-  - This indicates that the server has accepted your login and you can now send the encryption packets
+  - This indicates that the server has accepted your login, and you can now send the encryption packets
 - 403: Invalid Session
-  - This indicates that the server has rejected your login as you don't have multiplayer or are banned from multiplayer
+  - This indicates that the server has rejected your login as you don't have a multiplayer or are banned from multiplayer
 - 503: Service Unavailable
   - This indicates that the server is down or is not accepting logins, try again after a few seconds